-The complaints records are logged and managed by Chris Calder, PA to Co-Headteachers.
+The complaints records are logged and managed by Jane Elliott, Office Manager and Clerk to the governing body.

-This policy will be reviewed by the governing body every 2 years
+This policy will be reviewed by the governing body every 2 years as per DfE recommendations.

 At each review, the policy will be approved by the full governing body.